-- (a) penetration testing of its electronic systems and vulnerability assessment of those systems conducted at least on a quarterly basis; and - (b) audit trail systems that- - (i) track and maintain data that allows for the complete and accurate reconstruction of all financial transactions and accounting; - (ii) protect the integrity of data stored and maintained as a part of the audit trail from alteration or tampering; - (iii) protect the integrity of hardware from alteration or tampering, including by limiting electronic and physical access permissions to hardware and maintaining logs of physical access to hardware that allows for event reconstruction; - (iv) log system events including but not limited to access and alterations made to the audit trail systems, and Cyber Security Events; and - (v) maintain records produced as part of the audit trail.
+- Filing of an annual cybersecurity report prepared by its chief information security officer on an annual basis setting out the availability, functionality and integrity of its electronic systems, and identifying cyber risk arising from any of its digital asset business as well as the cybersecurity programme implemented and proposals for steps for the redress of any inadequacies identified. - Operating a cybersecurity programme which includes penetration testing of its electronic systems and vulnerability assessment of those systems conducted at least on a quarterly basis and audit trail systems that- - track and maintain data that allows for the complete and accurate reconstruction of all financial transactions and accounting; - protect the integrity of data stored and maintained as a part of the audit trail from alteration or tampering; - protect the integrity of hardware from alteration or tampering, including by limiting electronic and physical access permissions to hardware and maintaining logs of physical access to hardware that allows for event reconstruction; - log system events including but not limited to access and alterations made to the audit trail systems, and Cybersecurity Events; and - maintain records produced as part of the audit trail. - Engaging a qualified independent party to audit its systems and provide a written opinion to the Authority, as well as additional technical obligations pursuant to the Digital Asset Business Operational Cyber Risk Management Code of Practice and the Digital Asset Custody Code of Practice.

-In addition to these compliance measures, every licenced entity must prepare and deliver to the Authority a certificate of compliance within four months from the end of its financial year which must be signed by two directors, or one director and an officer of the undertaking, certifying that to the best of their knowledge the entity has complied with the minimum criteria as set out in DABA and codes of practice.
+From 1 January 2024 the Cybersecurity Rules will be replaced by the Digital Asset Business (Cyber Risk) Rules 2023 which will require annual returns be made by Class F Licensees (and Class M and T licensed undertakings shall file returns on dates determined by the Authority).
+In addition to these compliance measures, every licensed entity must prepare and deliver to the Authority a certificate of compliance within four months from the end of its financial year which must be signed by two directors, or one director and an officer of the undertaking, certifying that to the best of their knowledge the entity has complied with the minimum criteria as set out in DABA and codes of practice.